ooni/ooni.org/content/about/data-policy.md

 We do not record the full IP address of users (which is "anonymised" to the first 3 octets, ex.
 123.45.67.0).

-You can opt out of OONI's use of Matomo analytics by unchecking the opt-out box at the end of this Data Policy.
+You can opt out of our use of analytics on [OONI Explorer](https://explorer.ooni.org/) and the [OONI website](https://ooni.org/) by **unchecking the opt-out box** at the end of this Data Policy.

+You can opt out of our use of analytics on the [OONI Probe desktop app](https://ooni.org/install/desktop) by disabling the collection of app usage statistics in the app settings.

 We will notify you of any future changes to our use of analytics through an update to this Data Policy.